A private tour from Marrakech to Sahara and Draa valley over 5 days.

 – transport insurance, VAT and visitors tax.

 # We are based in Morocco since 2006 and no, we don’t work from home :).
 We scout for the most unique sites & local experiences all year round.
-We present these on our blog, Facebook and Instagram pages.
-And only a travel agent based in Morocco can keep you up to date with latest travel restrictions within Morocco or how to get the fastest PCR test;
+We present these on our blog and Instagram pages.
+And only an agent based in Morocco can keep up with the latest travel advice or restaurant openings;

 # We anonymously test, hand- pick and continuously update the best boutique and luxury hotels, Riads , eco lodges and Kasbahs across Morocco;

 # We strive to bring you most authentic experiences.
-Some of them are unique: private flight to the Sahara; visit of a medina with a local university teacher; mechoui with a nomad family;
+Some of them are unique: private flight to the Sahara; visit of a medina with a local university teacher; mechoui with a nomad family, on site restoration of century old granaries;

 # 1 percent of our receipts go towards local projects, like help educate girls from rural Morocco or restoring the agadirs of southern Morocco;

-# we accept payments by credit card, PayPal, bank transfer and, in the near future, alternative coins;
+# we accept payments by credit card, bank transfer and, starting in 2023, select cryptocurrencies;

 Ready to create your unique Morocco tour?
 Get in touch here with our on- the- ground team in Morocco.